ckormanyos/real-time-cpp/examples/chapter02_03a/readme.md

 This example implements the LED program with a tiny cooperative multitasking scheduler for the target with the 8-bit microcontroller.
-This example is similar to the previous example02_03.
+This example is similar to the previous example chapter02_03.
-This example, however, includes a tiny cooperative multitasking scheduler for managing the tasks that ultimately control the timing and delays of the LED blinking.
+Example chapter02_03a, however, includes a tiny cooperative multitasking scheduler for managing the tasks that ultimately control the timing and delays of the LED blinking.
 This example contains some techniques